pyaf/medjangular/README.md

 # medjangular
-A angular+django site for storing medical purchases, built for my uncle who runs a medical store. :)
+A angular+django site for managing  medical purchases, built for my uncle who runs a medical store. :)

 ### Stack